Air Ambulance Service

 Three provincial government agencies share the responsiblities and costs of operating our province’s air ambulance service.
 The Department of Transportation and Works is responsible for providing public-sector pilots, maintenance, and dispatch services.
 The Department of Health and Community Services is responsible for covering the cost of private-sector air ambulances that currently supplement the public air ambulance service.
 Eastern Health determines the specific requirements for patient transport and provides the required Medical Flight Specialists and Neonatal Transport Team.

 Our provincial government owns 2 air ambulances.
-It also contracts two additional air ambulances from private sector operators – one from EVAS and one from PAL.
+It also contracts three additional air ambulances from private sector operators – two from EVAS and one from PAL.
 All aircraft are operated by two crew members.

 The air ambulance service in St. John’s provides coverage around the clock, seven days a week, while the service in Goose Bay provides coverage twelve hours a day, seven days a week.